RushuiGuan/framework/config/Albatross.Config/README.md

 Simplfied configuration setup for your .Net applications.

 ## Features
-* Use Strong typed POCO configuration class without using the IOptions<> interface.
+* Use Strong typed configuration class without using the IOptions<> interface.
 * Built-In [ProgramSetting](./ProgramSetting.cs) and [EnvironmentSetting](./EnvironmentSetting.cs) config class.
 * Built-In endpoints configuration key similar to the connectionStrings key provided by default.
 * Validate configuration data using data annotation attributes in the System.DataAnnotation namespace or implement your own validation.